-So, you’ve decided you’re going to go ahead and build a niche website.
+So, you’ve decided you’re going to go ahead and build a niche website or blog.

 But maybe, (like me) a niche didn’t immediately jump out at you at first.

 Plenty of people may have vague interests, but nothing they necessarily want to build a business around.

 How to choose a niche online: Passion vs profit.

 It might seem most logical to go towards something you’re either passionate about, or have a deep interest in.